 The Giants led 9-0 after the first quarter on a safety and a Manning touchdown pass, but the Patriots came back to take the lead.
 With the Giants down 17-15 with 3:46 remaining in the game, Manning engineered an 88-yard touchdown drive for the win.
 Manning was awarded the Super Bowl MVP trophy for the second time.
 He was also voted to the 2011 Pro Bowl.

-Manning was named to the Pro Bowl again in 2012, but the Giants were unable to sustain the momentum of their 2011 Super Bowl Championship year.
+Manning was selected to the Pro Bowl again in 2012, but the Giants were unable to sustain the momentum of their 2011 Super Bowl Championship year.
 After missing the playoffs for the next four years, they earned a Wild Card bid in 2016 but were knocked out in the first round of the playoffs.
 They fell to last-place finishes in the 2017 and 2018 seasons and a third-place finish in 2019.

 Manning continued to put up big numbers, including four more seasons with over 4,000 passing yards.
 In 2015, he recorded career highs with 387 completions, 618 attempts, 35 touchdown passes, and a 93.6 passer rating.
 His 35 touchdown passes were the second-most in Giants history after Tittle’s 36 in 1963.
 He was twice named NFL Offensive Player of the Week, and he was named to his fourth Pro Bowl.

 After starting every game for the Giants since his debut as a starter on November 21, 2004, head coach Ben McAdoo benched Manning for the Giants’ 12th game of the 2017 season in favor of backup Geno Smith.
 The benching ended Manning’s streak of 210 consecutive regular-season starts for the Giants.
 At the time it was the second-longest regular-season streak of consecutive quarterback starts in NFL history.